TLuckh/SimpleContextMenus/README.md

 Note that the file extension restrictions do not affect the passed selection, only whether or not the context menu is visible.
-Furthermore, if a folder has many files (>=50), the context menus will not be filtered when doing a right click on the background (this does not apply when right clicking on a selection).
+Furthermore, if a folder has many files (&ge; 50), the context menus will not be filtered when doing a right click on the background (this does not apply when right clicking on a selection).